psq/flexr/README.md

 ## the SRC20 token trait
-swapr relied on tokens that implements the [SRC20 trait](./contracts/src20-trait.clar) to allow for:
+swapr now relies on tokens that implements the [SRC20 trait](./contracts/src20-trait.clar) to allow for:
 - transfer
 ```closure
 (define-public (transfer (recipient principal) (amount uint)) ...)